baronas123/bank-app/README.md

 This project provides a simplified prepaid EV charging backend using FastAPI and OCPP 1.6 libraries.
 It demonstrates user registration, login, balance top-up and charging session tracking.
 Secrets and database configuration are provided through environment variables.

+The web application includes basic HTML pages optimised for mobile using Bootstrap.
+An admin panel is provided to list users and sessions.
+A minimal OCPP 1.6 central system example is included in `app/ocpp_server.py`.

 ## Setup

 1. Install dependencies